xiechun298/SV-DRR/README.md

 After reaching the maximum training steps, the ready-to-use inference pipeline will be automatically saved to the `final-pipeline/` folder under the specified `output_dir`.

-To continus train at higher resolution, run:
+To continue training at 512x512 resolution, run:
 ```bash
 accelerate launch train_zero1to3_DiT.py \
     --pretrained_model_name_or_path "{path/to/256/model}" \